rails/rails/guides/source/engines.md

 Now people will only need to go to the root of the engine to see all the posts, rather than visiting `/posts`.
 This means that instead of `http://localhost:3000/blorgh/posts`, you only need to go to `http://localhost:3000/blorgh` now.

-### Generating a comments resource
+### Generating a Comments Resource

 Now that the engine can create new blog posts, it only makes sense to add commenting functionality as well.
 To do this, you'll need to generate a comment model, a comment controller and then modify the posts scaffold to display comments and allow people to create new ones.

-Run the model generator and tell it to generate a `Comment` model, with the related table having two columns: a `post_id` integer and `text` text column.
+From the application root, run the model generator.
+Tell it to generate a `Comment` model, with the related table having two columns: a `post_id` integer and `text` text column.

 ```bash
 $ rails generate model Comment post_id:integer text:text